 Harvesting your Homegrown popcorn

-Remove the kernels from the cobs once there fully dry by creating friction kind of like you would trying to give your cousin an “indian rub burn” on his wrist (what?).
+Remove the kernels from the cobs once they’re fully dry by creating friction, kind of like you would trying to give your cousin an “Indian rub burn” on his wrist (what?).
 You may need to get it started by rubbing a few kernels off at the base of the cob.
 Popcorn kernels tend to be round, glossy, and a little harder to get a good grip on than say, field corn, so it may take some practice to get the hand of shelling it.

 Check back later this summer for video how-to guides for this whole process!